ccxt-net/ccxt.net/README.md

 Read the [Manual](https://github.com/lisa3907/ccxt.net/wiki) for more details.

 ## Relase

  - [CCXT.NET](https://github.com/lisa3907/ccxt.net/releases)

 ## Contributing

 Please read the [CONTRIBUTING](https://github.com/lisa3907/ccxt.net/blob/master/CONTRIBUTING.md) document before making changes that you would like adopted in the code.
 Also, read the [Manual](https://github.com/lisa3907/ccxt.net/wiki) for more details.

 ## Support Developer Team

 We are investing a significant amount of time into the development of this library.
 If CCXT.NET made your life easier and you like it and want to help us improve it further or if you want to speed up new features and exchanges, please, support us with a tip.
 We appreciate all contributions!

 ### Add Reference

- PM> Install-Package CCXT.NET -Version 1.3.3
+ > Install-Package CCXT.NET -Version 1.3.3

  > dotnet add package CCXT.NET --version 1.3.3

 ### Crypto Donation